 Because your attorney will present your requests to the court, you have responsibilities as a client.
-Rely on your attorney’s experience in this area to guide you through the process and do what your attorney asks you to do.
+Rely on your attorney’s experience to guide you through the process and do what your attorney asks you to do.

 Be open and truthful with your attorney.
 If evidence later establishes that you have been untruthful or have lied to the court, the court may penalize you.
 Your communications with your attorney are confidential.
-Your attorney will not reveal embarrassing or harmful information that you may have disclosed, but by knowing all the facts, your attorney can help you plan how best to correct or minimize harmful information.
-If you do not disclose important facts to your attorney, you are not being truthful.
-Surprises in court will leave you and your attorney dissatisfied and at a disadvantage in resolving your legal matter.
+Your attorney will not reveal embarrassing or harmful information you may have disclosed, but by knowing all the facts, your attorney can help you plan how best to correct or minimize harmful information.
+Surprises in court will leave you and your attorney at a disadvantage in resolving your legal matter.

 What are my responsibilities as a party?